Behavioral Geometric Supervision Aligns Video Foundation Models with Human Social Perception: Triplet Selection Algorithm

 \section{Triplet Selection Algorithm}

-Because the triplet sample is sparse relative to all $\binom{250}{2}$ pairs, $\mathbf{S}^{(human)}$ is an aggregate estimate rather than a fully observed matrix.
-To ensure adequate coverage, we designed the triplet selection procedure so that \emph{every possible pair of videos appears in at least one triplet}.
-This guarantees that each pair receives at least one human rating, providing a principled basis for constructing the similarity matrix while keeping participant requirements manageable.
+$\mathbf{S}^{(human)}$ is an estimate (aggregate), rather than a fully observed matrix.
+This is because the triplet sample is sparse relative to all pairs $\binom{250}{2} = 31,125$.
+We came up with a specialized algorithm to create the triplets to ensure adequate coverage with the least amount of participants possible.
+So, we designed this procedure so that \emph{every possible pair} $(i, \ j)$ \emph{appears in at least one triplet} $(i, \ j, \ k)$.
+Since the similarity (probability) matrix is constructed through how many times a pair of videos was rated similar based on how many times they appeared, this guarantees that each “pair” would have at least one rating.

-Conceptually, this problem is equivalent to a \emph{set cover}: the universe of elements consists of all pairs of videos, and each triplet corresponds to a subset that covers three of those pairs.
-Finding the truly minimal set of triplets that covers all pairs is NP-hard.
-Instead, we employed a \textbf{greedy approximation strategy}, which iteratively chooses the most informative triplet at each step: \begin{itemize} \item At each iteration, we randomly sample a candidate pool of triplets. \item From this pool, we select the triplet that covers the largest number of pairs not yet included. \item We then mark those pairs as covered and continue until every pair has been assigned to at least one triplet. \end{itemize}
+This problem is conceptually equivalent to a \emph{set cover}.
+Namely, the universe of elements consists of all video pairs, and each triplet corresponds to a subset that covers three of those video pairs.
+Finding the truly minimal set of triplets that covers all possible pairs is NP-hard.
+So, we implemented a greedy approximation strategy to iteratively choose the most informative triplet at each step, given all the triplets selected before and remaining. \begin{itemize} \item First, we randomly sample a candidate pool for the triplets at each iteration. \item Then, from this pool, we select the triplet that covers the largest number of pairs (max: 3) \emph{not yet included}. \item Next, we mark those pairs as ``covered’’ and continue the iteration until every pair has been assigned at least one triplet. \end{itemize}

-This greedy search prioritizes efficiency: it minimizes the number of triplets (and thus participant ratings) required to guarantee full pairwise coverage.
-After coverage is achieved, we adjust the total number of triplets so that it is divisible by 220, corresponding to a balanced design in which each participant contributes 22 trials.
+We prioritized efficiency with this ``greedy’’ search, since we effectively minimized the number of triplets (and thus the number of participants) we needed to guarantee full pairwise coverage.
+After coverage was achieved, we adjusted the total number of triplets by adding more so that it was divisible by 220 (11 sets of 20 trials for each participant).